 “Provides the essential training a new practitioner needs”

 Ron Slusky's Invention Analysis and Claiming Seminar is based on his widely acclaimed book, "Invention Analysis and Claiming: A Patent Lawyer's Guide"

 This two-day seminar teaches a comprehensive approach to analyzing inventions and capturing them in a sophisticated set of patent claims.
 Through this interactive seminar, participants will enhance their skills in a classroom setting.

 The seminar provides 13 hours of Continuing Legal Education credit

-Now, in its sixth year, Slusky Seminars has offered seminars and trained patent attorneys and agents in cities throughout the U.S. as well as in Canada, Australia and the U.K.
+Now, in its 12th year, Slusky Seminars has offered seminars and trained patent attorneys and agents in cities throughout the U.S. as well as in Canada, Australia and the U.K.

 New Brunswick, NJ

 Now in its 2nd Edition—A Patent Lawyer's Guide for Practitioners at Every Experience Level!